Error Code 13

 TL;DR

-Your Carrier 59SC5A has entered a safety lockout because a limit or flame rollout switch stayed open for more than 3 minutes.
-A dirty air filter or blocked vents are the most likely cause.
-The furnace will auto-reset after 3 hours.
+Your Carrier 59SC5A has locked out because a limit or flame rollout switch stayed open longer than 3 minutes.
+The most common cause is a dirty air filter restricting airflow.
+Replace the filter and open all vents.

 Disclaimer